 EDC believes that the El Dorado Facility has generally demonstrated its ability to comply with applicable ammonia and nitrate permit levels, but has, from time to time, had difficulty meeting the more restrictive dissolved minerals permit levels, primarily related to storm-water runoff.
 We do not believe this matter regarding meeting the permit requirements as to the dissolved minerals is a continuing issue for the process wastewater as the result of the El Dorado Facility disposing its wastewater (beginning in September 2013) via a pipeline constructed by the City of El Dorado, Arkansas.
-We believe that the issue with the storm-water runoff should be resolved if and when the ADEQ issues a new NPDES discharge water permit, which we have been advised that the ADEQ is currently processing.
+On August 30, 2017, ADEQ issued a final NPDES permit, which included new dissolved mineral limits as anticipated.
+However, EDC has objections to the form of the permit and filed an appeal on September 27, 2017.
+The appeal places an automatic stay on the objectionable conditions and EDC is working with the ADEQ to obtain modifications to the renewed permit terms.
+We believe that the issue with the storm-water runoff should be resolved, if and when the appeal is resolved.
+We expect that the appeal will take a minimum of six months to resolve.

 During 2012, EDC paid a penalty of \$100,000 to settle an administrative complaint issued by the EPA, and thereafter handled by the U.S. Department of Justice ("DOJ"), relating to certain alleged violations of EDC's 2004 NPDES permit from 2004 through 2010.
 At the time of settlement, the DOJ advised that an additional action may be brought for alleged permit violations occurring after 2010.
 As of the date of this report, no action has been filed by the DOJ against EDC.
 As a result, the cost (or range of costs) cannot currently be reasonably estimated regarding this matter.
-Therefore, no liability has been established for potential future penalties as of June 30, 2017.
+Therefore, no liability has been established for potential future penalties as of September 30, 2017.

 In addition, the El Dorado Facility is currently operating under a consent administrative order (the "CAO") that recognizes the presence of nitrate contamination in the shallow groundwater.
 The 2006 CAO required EDC to continue semiannual groundwater monitoring, to continue operation of a groundwater recovery system and to submit a human health and ecological risk assessment to the ADEQ relating to the El Dorado Facility.
 The risk assessment was submitted in August 2007.
 In February 2015, the ADEQ stated that El Dorado Chemical was meeting the requirements of the CAO and should continue semi-annual monitoring.
 The final remedy for shallow groundwater contamination, should any remediation be required, will be selected pursuant to a new consent administrative order and based upon the risk assessment.
 The cost of any additional remediation that may be required will be determined based on the results of the investigation and risk assessment, of which cost (or range of costs) cannot currently be reasonably estimated.
-Therefore, no liability has been established at June 30, 2017, in connection with this matter.
+Therefore, no liability has been established at September 30, 2017, in connection with this matter.